voidspace/voidspace.github.io/index.md

 * 2014 - 2017 Go Developer for Canonical

   Working on the Juju devops tool, written in the Go programming language and using MongoDB.
-Working with cloud providers including Amazon, Azure and Google.
+Working with cloud providers including MAAS, Amazon, Azure and Google.
+Two years spent on the networking team.

 * 2010 - 2014 Django Developer for Canonical

   Web application and web service development, as part of the online services team.
-Primarily working on two Django progjects, the Ubuntu Payment Service and the Ubuntu Single Sign On Service.
+Primarily working on two Django projects, the Ubuntu Payment Service and the Ubuntu Single Sign On Service.

 * 2009 - 2010 Silverlight and Django Web Application Developer for COMsulting